 Process and timeline

-Per School Board Policy (6700), the public will have a minimum 30-day window to comment on the recommendation and submit additional proposals.
+Per School Board Policy (6700), the public has a minimum 30-day window to comment on the recommendation and submit additional proposals.
 The 30-day window to submit proposals for Falk ended on September 30, 2020.

 Members of the Citizens’ Naming Committee